-Today’s technology has impacted the way we negotiate, revise and revise contracts.
+Today’s technology has impacted the way we negotiate and revise contracts.
 The use of email makes the process much easier and quicker, but it can also lead to unexpected liability.
 There has been a drastic increase in the use of “electronic evidence” in litigation cases across the nation.
 In fact, many lawyers are using email conversations as evidence to prove that a binding contract was created between the parties.

 The Uniform Electronic Transactions Act of 1999 provides that binding contracts can be formed by the use of electronic records.
 The basic requirements of a contract must still be met for it to be enforceable.
 To learn more about the basic requirements of a contract, please read our blog titled “Breach of Contract Basics.”
 If an email exchange demonstrates that there was an offer, acceptance, consideration and the intent of the parties to be legally bound, the court may find that an enforceable contract exists.